-• Signal flow when using the Quick Loop Sampler
+Signal flow when using the Quick Loop Sampler

 You can load samples into the pads from the sample library (a library for the Quick Loop Sampler), load a portion of an audio track or audio CD, or load a WAV file.
+You can also directly sample a signal from an instrument or mic connected to the AW16G's input jacks, and assign the sample to a pad.

 A sample can be played back in one of two ways.
 "One shot mode" plays the sample once from start to end.
-"Loop mode" plays the sample repeatedly from start to end.
+"Loop mode" plays the sample repeatedly from start to end

 In addition, you can choose either "Gate mode" which plays the sample only while you continue holding down the pad, or "Trigger mode" which plays the sample all the way to the end when you press the pad once.